Everglades: Restoration

 The International Union for Conservation of Nature (IUCN) World Heritage Outlook cited the Everglades National Park 2020 Conservation Outlook as "Critical".
 Assessment of current trends were concluded to be "deteriorating" with "very high threat" to the overall health of the ecosystem.
-Unfortunately, some ecological features now lost cannot be restored as they were initially developed over decades to centuries.
+Some ecological features now lost cannot be restored as they were initially developed over decades to centuries.
 The surviving ecological features are of vital importance to protect due to their essential support of the state of Florida and their unique properties, unknown elsewhere in the world and are of invaluable consequence to multiple fields of study.

 Major contributors to this decline include water quality (nutrient pollution), quantity (reduced water flow), distribution, and timing; invasive species; climate change (sea-level rise, etc.); ocean acidification; and hurricanes.
 Other significant threats to the restoration and conservation of the Everglades are lagging logistic and legislative action.
 Restoration projects in other areas of Florida (i.e. Tamami Trail Next Steps, water storage and treatment south of Lake Okeechobee, etc.), as well as decompartmentalization of the varying jurisdictions and regional water quality/quantity measures which are upstream of the ecosystem, have not received adequate attention, but are essential to prevent further loss.
 Studies done in efforts to help restoration by Almeida et al. (2022) was done to showcase the effect of hydrology on the microbiome and how this will help restore the everglade, samples from the soils were aseptically collected in May 2018 from the center of eight thriving tree islands at the Loxahatchee then an experiment manipulating microbial community was conducted this concluded a 52% higher germination rate higher in microbial treatment microcosms relative to uninoculated microcosms.
 This study by Almeida et al. (2022) showcased the importance of microbes in the soil in how hydrology influences them and the key role they play in plant performance and restoration.

 While some Everglades Restoration projects have been completed, critical plans remain incomplete.
 Further, pre-CERP components of current plans overestimated the hydrologic and ecologic benefits of these plans, and restoration projects to be complete by 2027 that address these "benefit setbacks" lack timely funding.

 Recent changes in internal site policies have been lauded as showing promising improvement, including improved consistency in the management of park visitor activities, efforts to deal with invasive species, improving prescribed fire activities, and increasing financing opportunities for internal park projects.
 However, although the site itself is increasing work to deal with salient issues, support at the local, state, and federal level have not been in proportion to the critical nature of conservation efforts.